NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Once this is done, in the best case, the autorouter will successfully route your board.
 However, many things can prevent the autorouter from completing successfully.
 If not, you can try hand routing signals that give you trouble.
 If you get badly stuck ask the course staff.

+### Optional Features

+Here are some other things you might consider adding to your board.
+These might make Eaglint complain.
+Just explain what you are doing.

+#### Mouting holes for the test stand

+Once you get your board, you will need to mount it to the test stand.
+You can facilate this by adding holes along horizontal and vertical axes to accomodate a zip tie.

+#### Alternate FTDI Connector

+Your FCB has two female headers on the bottom that connect to the FTDI pins.
+These are for connecting a flexible tether to the FCB during PID testing.
+You can add something like this too.
+Note that on the FCB the pins are **mislabled*.
+You need `DTR`, `GND`, `TX`, and `RX` (you don't need `CTS`)

+#### Battery Voltage Meter

+You can monitor the batteries voltage using a voltage divider and one of the MCU's analog pins (https://learn.sparkfun.com/tutorials/voltage-dividers/all).
+The basic idea is to divide the battery voltage so that the maximum output of the divider is less than 3.3V.
+Then you can measure the that voltage with one of the MCU's analog inputs.

+You should use large resistors in your divider (e.g. 10kOhm) so that not much current flows through it.

 ## Task To Perform (Part B: Design Review)